 Many federal programs fund land conservation acquisitions and conservation easements.
 Every program has different requirements.
 Federal programs fund conservation of land for wildlife habitat, hunting areas, migratory bird habitat, wetlands, forests, coastal and estuarine areas, agricultural and ranch land, and buffer areas around military training installations.
 Many federal programs are funded by the Land and Water Conservation Fund (LWCF) - a fund of up to \$900 million per year from off-shore oil lease revenues (not a tax).
-Each year, Congress historically appropriated much less than the \$900 million for different programs that draw upon the LWCF.
-Decades of efforts by land trusts and other organizations recently resulted in the passage of the Great American Outdoors Act, which the President signed into law on August 4, 2020, securing permanent and full-funding of LWCF for land conservation programs, and national park and refuge expansions in Hawai'i.
+Each year, Congress has historically appropriated much less than the \$900 million for different programs that draw upon the LWCF.
+Decades of efforts by land trusts and other organizations recently resulted in the passage of the Great American Outdoors Act, which President Trump signed into law on August 4, 2020, securing permanent and full-funding of LWCF for land conservation and maintenance of federal public lands.
+This is encouraging news for federally funded land conservation programs, and national park and refuge expansions in Hawai'i.
 Hawai'i has competed very well for federal land conservation funding because our unique natural and cultural resources, and sadly, high number of endangered and threatened species.
 A sampling of some of the more commonly used federal programs in Hawai'i are included in Appendix E.